-To help contain the spread of coronavirus disease 2019 (COVID-19), the National Department of Health has issued new recommendations on wearing face masks.
-South Africans are now advised to wear a cloth face mask – not a medical mask – when out in public
+To help contain the spread of coronavirus disease 2019 (COVID-19), the National Department of Health has made it compulsory for everyone to wear face masks.
+South Africans are now advised to wear a cloth face mask – not a medical mask – when out in public.

 Cloth masks are NOT the same as medical masks

 “It’s important to note that medical masks are intended for healthcare workers and are therefore different from cloth face masks recommended for use by the general public,” says Dr Noluthando Nematswerani, Discovery Health’s Head of the Centre for Clinical Excellence.

 “While wearing a cloth face mask does not prevent the risk of contracting the virus, new guidelines on the use of masks released by the National Institute for Communicable Diseases state that these masks can play an important role in reducing the spread of the virus from infected individuals including those who are not showing symptoms.
 People who are not showing symptoms may not be aware that they are infected and continue to spread virus from droplets produced when they speak, cough or sneeze.
 It is therefore recommended that members of the general public use these cloth masks to prevent the spread of the virus.
 The use of cloth masks can also lower the risk of contracting the virus from contaminated surfaces by acting as a barrier to touching your face.”

 “The Minister of Health is not advising us to go out and buy surgical masks,” Dr Nematswerani emphasises.
 “We must still adhere to the World Health Organization’s recommendations that only healthcare professionals, COVID-19 patients with respiratory symptoms, and caregivers who have close contact with COVID-19 patients should wear medical face masks.”

 The National Department of Health has designed a series of posters to encourage South Africans to wear three-layer cloth masks when they go out in public.
 These posters are available on www.sacoronavirus.co.za.